sitano/sitano.github.io/_posts/2016-04-25-powershell-ducklish.md

 Stupidness
 ----------

-Any code line is checked when its run `& { return 1; z@x#cv.1 }`, so you
-will never know in advance is your code even valid.
+Scripts are interpreted.
+That means a code line checked only when its run `& { return 1; z@x#cv.1 }`.
+You will never know in advance is your code even valid.
+Thus, to test your code you have to write tests which execute every single line of code with its all conditional blocks.

 Single array equivalent to single value `@(1) -eq 1 -eq '1'`.